shawnr/practical-javascript-2-webapps/caching-data/project-caching-data.md

 # Project: Caching Data
+This project uses the [Caching Data repository](https://github.com/suwebdev/wats4000-caching-data) as a starting point.
+Please fork and clone this repository to your preferred work environment.

 For this project, we will add some user information storage and caching to the weather application we refactored a couple sections ago.